PopPop AI Support Center

 How to capture motion from a video:

-- Select the target character (your own rigged model or a built-in one like X Bot, Y Bot, or Skeleton), then upload your source video.
+2. Select the target character (your own rigged model or a built-in one like X Bot, Y Bot, or Skeleton).

-- In the settings window that appears, adjust motion capture options as needed, then click Generate.
+5. In the settings window that appears, adjust motion capture options as needed, then click Capture now.

 💡 Tip: Keep your clip short and focused on the motion you want—this speeds up processing and often improves accuracy.